mechanikalk/blockchain_programming/Bitcoin_Script.md

 mhWeyw5kUN71Q1Ys32D2hamYDvwXE5RB2e
 ```

 ***Assignment Deliverable 4:*** Create a P2SH transaction without broadcasting it.
 Report the decoded transaction.
 Modify the transaction hex to be a P2PKH transaction.
 Broadcast the transaction and report the decoded transaction and the transaction ID.
-Succesfully, move the output of this transaction using bitcoin-cli and report the TxID.

 # Modified Bitcoin Script
 Although that was alot of fun and a complete pain in the butt, what else can we do with Bitcoin script besides changing from one standard script to another?
 Lets experiment a little bit and see what happens.
 Instead of just doing a P2PKH lets explore some of the other functions that are available to us in scripting.
 Lets do a little simple math maybe 1 + 2 =3.
 I am going to append this after the OP_EQUALVERIFY.
 This will allow me also add another OP_EQUALVERIFY that should allow me to redeem this non-standard script with a standard P2PKH scriptsig.
 The code will look like the following.